TheRealGabHas/media2cdn/README.md

 ## Invite the bot

-> To invite the bot go to https://gabhas.fr/media2cdn and follow the instructions.
-> After that everything is done, you just have to wait for the bot to convert
+> The bot is now offline, you will have to create one by yourself.
-> user's wrong messages.